PACFramework > 1. Core Concepts

-The division into functions and related data as well as the features of their operation is based on the concept of classes.
-Classes make it possible to implement common functions within a single software element.
+The division of functions and their associated data, as well as their operational specifics, is based on the concept of classes.
+Classes enable the implementation of general functions within a single software element.

-If the functions are related to hardware objects, the classes are divided into levels according to the described Equipment Hierarchy in PAC Framework.
-Each class has a unique CLSID throughout the system, so there is a need for their distribution.
+If functions are related to equipment objects, the classes are distributed across levels according to the Equipment Hierarchy in PAC Framework.
+Each class has a unique CLSID within the entire system, necessitating organized distribution.

 16#ABCD